 “I could ask the same of you,” he said gently.
 He got closer, and every inch closer was making her dizzy.
 She turned away to steady herself on a nearby pole.
 “But I heard enough talk from the ladies inside.
 I meant what I said, my love.
 You did well for yourself, Tilly.”

 “I’m engaged,” she explained, more to the trough than to him, as though an explanation would shield her from everything she was feeling.
 “I’m marrying that wonderful man inside, and he loves me more than life itself.”

 Mickey pressed himself against her, his arms enveloping her from behind.
 Matilda tried hard to steady herself but she knew she would lose this battle.
 She felt safe in his arms, after all these years.
 She felt safe in Henry’s arms, but not like this.

 “I loved you like that.
 Do you love him?” he demanded.
 It was more of a command than a request.

 “What?” he muttered, burying his face in her neck.
 “Say it again.”

-“Do you really think ruining that poor girl’s life worth it?”
+“Do you really think to ruin that poor girl’s life?”
 Louise began, peering up at Mickey from her extensive notes.